What is the correct formula for sulfur dioxide?

 Master chemistry nomenclature with our test!
 Featuring essential concepts, exercises, and explanations.
 Dive deep into chemical naming conventions!

-The correct formula for sulfur dioxide is SO2, which indicates that each molecule consists of one sulfur atom and two oxygen atoms.
+The correct formula for sulfur dioxide is indeed SO2.
+This compound consists of one sulfur atom and two oxygen atoms.
+When we name the compound, the prefix "di-" indicates the presence of two oxygen atoms linked to the sulfur atom.

 Subscribe